king0120/Haml-Jade-Thunder-Talk/README.md

 #Templating Languages

 Templating languages are used to beef up and organize your HTML code.
-It makes writing html documents quick, easy, and clean.
+It makes writing websites quick, easy, and clean.
 Today I will be covering 2 of the most common options, Haml and Jade.

 ##Haml